 Race Against Racism

 Members from five settlement agencies (Saskatoon Open Door Society, The Global Gathering Place, International Women of Saskatoon, Newcomer Information Centre and Saskatchewan Intercultural Association), are part of RAR’s planning committee.
-Those agencies collect and divide the funds raised from the event to help continue local programming.
+These agencies collect and divide the funds raised from the event to help continue local programming.
 A joint fundraiser called “Cram the Cruiser” is also tied to the Race.
 All entrants are encouraged to bring a non-perishable food item to help fill a patrol car to donate to the Saskatoon Food Bank and Learning Centre.

 The Annual Race Against Racism brings together individuals from all over Saskatoon from various communities, with unique backgrounds, religions, cultures, sexual orientations, ages and ethnicities.
-Everyone comes together to achieve a common goal; to provide a positive, safe environment to live in harmony and show that Saskatoon will not accept racism.
+Everyone comes together to work toward the same objective; to provide a positive, safe environment to live in harmony and show that Saskatoon will not accept racism.

 Unfortunately the Race Against Racism for 2021 has been cancelled.